 Mold growth in attics due to ducting issues

 Disconnected, broken and improperly installed ducts are a major cause of sheathing degradation and mold growth.
-The reason is straightforward; if an exhaust duct, such as a bathroom vent, is disconnected, all the warm, humid air from the house is pumped directly into the attic.
+The reason is straightforward.
+If an exhaust duct is disconnected, all the warm, humid air from the house is pumped directly into the attic.
 This moisture condenses on the cool roof sheathing and eventually causes mold growth and sheathing failure.
 If the problem is severe and the attic has a compounding problem, such as poor ventilation, the moisture buildup can occur throughout the entire attic assembly.
 This often occurs in houses with poor passive ventilation in the roof.
 Focused mold and moisture.
 In many cases, the faulty ducting effects only the area immediately surrounding the disconnected duct.
 Both moisture and mold growth will be limited to 5-10 sqft. area above the defective ducting.

 Common failure points for ducting in an attic.

 This is a common issue with older fans.
 If the fan is connected only using duct tape, a minor bump will dislodge the duct from the base unit.
 Clearly, this will introduce a lot of moisture into the attic space.
 We recommend screws (make sure they don’t hit the flapper), zip ties and foil tape.

 Partially disconnected at the roof junction

 This is a bit less common, but it certainly occurs.
 If only duct tape is used to secure the ducting, gravity will quickly take over and detach the ducting.
 Instead this should be secured with screws and duct/foil tape and a zip tie.
 Care must be taken to avoid placing a screw in the path of the flapper, which can inadvertently pin the flap in the closed position.

 Directed at soffit vents instead of dedicated roof vent